Are you a bit uncertain if it’s PMS or pregnancy? You’re in the right place, so stay here to find out more.

 Symptom #2: Breast Pain

-During early pregnancy, a woman’s breast may feel sensitive, sore, or tender to the touch and may also become fuller as well as heavier.
+During early pregnancy, a woman’s breasts may feel sensitive, sore, or tender to the touch and may also become fuller as well as heavier.
 This phenomenon usually occurs one or two weeks after conception, and can last for sometime as your progesterone levels rise because of pregnancy.

-Women with PMS may experience breast tenderness and swelling in the second half of their menstrual cycle.
+Women with PMS may experience breast tenderness and swelling in the second half of their cycle.
 The tenderness can range between mild to severe, but is most severe right before a period occurs.
 The symptoms tend to be more severe for women in their childbearing years.

 Breast tissue, especially in the outer areas, may feel bumpy and dense.
 During this time, women may experience breast fullness and tenderness with a heavy, dull pain.
 The pain later subsides during or after their period as their progesterone levels decrease.